HyagoOliveira/InputSystem/README.md

 ### Using Unity Localization System

-If your project uses the Localization System provided by Unity, you can also attach the [LocalizedSpriteText](/Runtime/SpriteText/LocalizedSpriteText.cs) component in the same GameObject and configure its localization as usual
+If your project uses the Localization System provided by Unity, you can also attach the [LocalizedSpriteText](/Runtime/SpriteText/LocalizedSpriteText.cs) component in the same GameObject and configure its localization as usual:

 ![Inspector for LocalizedSpriteText][LocalizedSpriteText_Inspector]